 Japan’s economy has been suffering from low growth for decades, but it has recently improved.
 The blue bars in Figure 3 show the population slowly decreasing from 2007 to 2019.
 The population loss and overall aging has reduced consumer consumption, resulting in slower economic growth and lower total tissue demand.
 However, the plotted line shows strong growth in GDP per capita since 2009 that supports the ability of Japanese consumers to spend on tissue products such as paper towels.

 Source: FisherSolve Next ©2020 Fisher International, Inc.

 Inflation has been very low overall with some historic deflation as shown in the blue bars in Figure 4.
 More importantly, the plotted line in Figure 4 shows a large drop in unemployment since 2010.
 Taken together, these economic indicators support continued, but very slow, increases in tissue demand.
 This contrasts with the rapid buildup of new tissue machines seen in Figure 2.
 An examination of import and export volumes can shed further light on this matter.
 Figure 5 shows that Japan has relatively low exports versus the main customer countries.
 South Korea is the largest tissue customer.
-Other key customers include China, Philippines, Indonesia, and Hong Kong.
+Other key customers include China, Philippines and Indonesia.

 Figure 6 shows Japan’s tissue imports growing up to 2016 when the latest round of Japanese tissue capacity came online.
 Key tissue suppliers to Japan include China, Indonesia, Vietnam, and the United States.